 On today’s date in 2003, Air Canada announced plans to cut 3,600 of its 35,000 jobs—10 per cent of its work force—as the Iraq War worsened an ongoing travel slump.

-According to a story published in The Globe and Mail on March 31, 2003, the airline also acknowledged severe acute respiratory syndrome (SARS), which was taking a toll on travel, and an analyst published a report stating the airline’s shares were “effectively worthless.”
+According to a story published in The Globe and Mail on March 31, 2003, the airline also cited the outbreak of severe acute respiratory syndrome (SARS) as a reason for the cuts.
+A financial analyst also published a report stating the airline’s shares were “effectively worthless.”

 “The Canadian Auto Workers and the union representing machinists and baggage handlers revealed Monday they will lose more than 2,300 jobs as their share of 3,600 job cuts announced March 20 as Air Canada copes with a recent decline in passenger traffic caused by the Iraq war,” reads the 2003 story.